Hometown no-no: Musgrove no-hitter for Padres vs. Rangers - WHIZ News

-The Padres were the only active MLB franchise without a no-hitter, and it came in their 8,206th regular season game.
+San Diego had been the only active MLB franchise without a no-hitter.

-“It’s awesome to have it be in a Padres uniform,” he said.
-“To have it be the first in the history of the franchise, that’s incredible.”
+It was only his second start for the Padres — a team that started playing in 1969, for which his family has long had season tickets, and for which he now wears No. 44 to honor former Cy Young Award winner Jake Peavy, one of his favorite players growing up.

-In only his second start for San Diego, Musgrove (2-0) struck out 10 and faced 28 batters, one over the minimum.
+Musgrove (2-0) struck out 10 and faced 28 batters, one over the minimum.
+He threw 77 of his 112 pitches for strikes.

+“I wasn’t coming out of that game.
+I knew once I gave up the hit, I expected that would be my night, and I’d be all right with that,” he said.
+“I was just so locked in.
+I had no intention of coming out of that game.”

 The only Rangers baserunner was Joey Gallo, who was hit by a pitch with two outs in the fourth inning.
-Jose Trevino had a hard lineout to right field for the final out of the eighth, and David Dahl ripped the first out of the ninth right at second baseman Jake Cronenworth.
+Jose Trevino had a hard lineout to right field for the final out of the eighth, and pinch-hitter David Dahl ripped the first out of the ninth right at second baseman Jake Cronenworth.
+Isiah Kiner-Falefa made the final out, a routien grounder to short.

-“There was like three different scenarios where I thought I lost it,” Musgrove said.
+“There was like three different scenarios where I thought I lost it,” said Musgrove, who described himself as “freaking exhausted.”

-Musgrove (2-0), who threw 77 of his 112 pitches for strikes, is in his sixth major league season.
+Musgrove is in his sixth major league season.
 He previously pitched for Houston (2016-17) and Pittsburgh (2018-20) and never had thrown a complete game in his previous 84 career starts.

 It was the first no-hitter in the majors this season and only the second complete game.

-The majors’ last no-hitter was thrown by the Chicago Cubs’ Alec Mills on Sept.
-13, 2020.
-His catcher was Victor Caratini, who was also behind the plate for Musgrove.
+Caratini is the first starting catcher in MLB history to work consecutive no-hitters MLB-wide for different teams, according to Elias Sports.
+There are 10 other instances of a starting catcher catching consecutive no-hitters in the big leagues, but all of those were for the same team.

-San Diego acquired the big 28-year-old Musgrove as part of a seven-player, three-team trade on Jan.
-19. He pitched for Pittsburgh last season.
+San Diego acquired Musgrove as part of a seven-player, three-team trade on Jan.
+19. The big righty pitched for Pittsburgh last season.

 In his debut for San Diego, which came at home last Saturday, he struck out eight in six scoreless innings against Arizona.
 He had no walks in winning that game, when he threw 57 of 78 pitches for strikes.